-Prior to developing criteria for a new product category, GEC completes a Business Case (for internal use) and releases a summary of its findings and recommendations, referred to as a Product Category

-Proposal, for public comment.
+Prior to developing criteria for a new product category, GEC completes a Business Case (for internal use) and releases a summary of its findings and recommendations, referred to as a Product Category Proposal, for public comment.
 As a Type 1 ecolabel operating in accordance with the principles and requirements of ISO 14024 Environmental labels and declarations - Type 1 environmental labelling - Principles and procedures, GEC ensures that the process which guides its selection of product categories is transparent, and that interested stakeholders are appropriately engaged and consulted.
 GEC's procedure to select new product categories is described in GEC Selection of Product Categories (P75), which is publicly available on the EPEAT Registry.

-4.2.14.2.2 Dynamic Criteria Development Process
+4.2.2 Criteria Development Process

-GEC's criteria development and revision processes are referred to collectively as the Dynamic Criteria Development Process and are described in GEC Criteria Development Process (P74), which is publicly available on the EPEAT Registry.
-The Dynamic Criteria Development Process has three key components which are described in further detail below: publication of State of Sustainability Research, criteria development through balanced voluntary consensus processes, and continuous maintenance of criteria.
+GEC's criteria development and revision processes are described in GEC Criteria Development Process (P74), which is publicly available on the EPEAT Registry.
+The criteria development process has three key components which are described in further detail below: publication of State of Sustainability Research, criteria development through balanced voluntary consensus processes, and continuous maintenance of Criteria.

-4.2.1.14.2.2.1 State of Sustainability Research
+4.2.2.1 State of Sustainability Research